Prince Peter August of Saxe-Coburg and Gotha: Mental Health and death

 Tomb of Pedro Augusto at the St. Augustine's Church in Coburg, Germany.

 Having been abandoned by the "pedristas", Pedro Augusto's psychiatric symptoms progressively worsened.
 His nights were sleepless, he did not eat, and he began babbling incomprehensible words or ranting against imaginary enemies.
 Often the servants of the Coburg Palace found him huddled in a corner with a glazed look and foaming at the mouth.

 The few remaining friends tried in vain to help him.
 At the request of the physician Jean Charcot, the young man was examined by the famous Sigmund Freud, as evidenced by Augusto Leopoldo in a letter to the Baron de Santa Vitória:

 I want to thank for the visit of the young Doctor Sigmund Freud sent by the good Dr. Jean Charcot.
 In his opinion, there was in my brother no monomaniac symptoms or uncontrolled excitement, constituting only a deep depression and unhappiness.
 What he felt is that he is exhausted, recommending, for now, plenty of rest.

 Although his health showed signs of recovery, monarchists ended up investing their hopes and support in his brother as pretender to the throne.
 With the death of Dom Pedro II, on 5 December 1891, melancholy and mania returned.
-Pedro Augusto accused his aunt and uncle, Princess Isabel and the Count d'Eu, of spreading rumours about his sanity; and he accused journalists of casting doubts on his masculinity.
+Pedro Augusto accused his aunt and uncle, Princess Isabel and the Count of Eu, of spreading rumours about his sanity; and he accused journalists of casting doubts on his masculinity.

 In October 1893, articles published in French and Argentine newspapers recognized the status of his cousin Dom Pedro de Alcântara as the rightful claimant to the imperial throne.
 This led Pedro Augusto to the brink of collapse, and his old delusions returned.
 After being restrained and sent to the Coburg Palace again, he attempted suicide by throwing himself through one of the windows of his room.

 Admitted by his father to a sanatorium in Tulln an der Donau, "The Preferred" spent the rest of his life believing that he would one day become Emperor of Brazil.
 On 25 April 1900 all of his personal belongings were auctioned off in Vienna.
 The prince died on 7 July 1934 at the age of 68, and after over four decades of hospitalization.
 His body was buried in the crypt of the Sankt-Augustin-Kirche in Coburg.